Ku Klux Klan: 1970s–present: Klan activity

-After federal legislation was passed prohibiting legal segregation and authorizing enforcement of protection of voting rights, KKK groups began to oppose court-ordered busing to desegregate schools, affirmative action, and the more open immigration authorized in the 1960s.
-In 1971, KKK members used bombs to destroy 10 school buses in Pontiac, Michigan.
-By 1975, there were known KKK groups on most college campuses in Louisiana as well as at Vanderbilt University, the University of Georgia, the University of Mississippi, the University of Akron, and the University of Southern California.
-The KKK was involved in intimidating Vietnamese refugees in the Galveston Bay Area.
+When federal legislation that prohibited segregation and enforcement of voting rights passed, Klan groups opposed the court-ordered busing to desegregate schools, affirmative action, and the more open immigration in the 1960s.
+In 1971, Klan members used bombs to destroy 10 school buses in Pontiac, Michigan.
+By 1975, there were known Klan groups on most college campuses in Louisiana; other universities with known Klan groups included Vanderbilt University, University of Georgia, University of Mississippi, University of Akron, and University of Southern California.
+The Klan was also involved in intimidating Vietnamese refugees in the Galveston Bay Area.
+The Klan utilized terroristic means in order to achieve their objectives.

-Massacre of Communist Workers' Party protesters
+Notorious cases

-On November 3, 1979, five communist protesters were killed by KKK and American Nazi Party members in Greensboro, North Carolina, in what is known as the Greensboro massacre.
-The Communist Workers' Party had sponsored a rally against the Klan in an effort to organize predominantly Black industrial workers in the area.
-Klan members drove up with arms in their car trunks, and attacked marchers.
+On November 3, 1979, the Klan and the National Socialist Party of America killed five communist protesters in Greensboro, North Carolina, now known as the Greensboro massacre.
+The Communist Workers' Party had sponsored a rally against the Klan in an effort to organize predominantly black industrial workers in the area.
+Klan members drove up with arms in their car trunks and attacked marchers.

+In 1980, following a Klan initiation rally, three Klan members shot four elderly black women in Chattanooga, Tennessee: Viola Ellison, Lela Evans, Opal Jackson, and Katherine Johnson, and a fifth woman, Fannie Crumsey, was injured by flying glass in the incident.
+Attempted murder charges were filed against the three Klan members, two of whom—Bill Church and Larry Payne—were acquitted by an all-white jury.
+The third defendant, Marshall Thrash, was sentenced by the same jury to nine months on lesser charges.
+He was released after three months.
+In 1982, a jury awarded the five women $535,000 in a civil trial.